mvhsbball22/dndwikiv1/home/ice-cave.md

 Once they reach the safety of the statue room, Silja grabs her large book, an apparent necessity to translate the runic giant language.
 Steve pockets the remainder of the pack, including some halfling rations.

 ### Statue room
-Silja translates for us - the runs on the portal are the type of giants: frost giant, storm giant, etc.
+Silja translates for us - the runs on the portal are the type of giants: Frost Giant, storm giant, etc.
 The group puts their heads together, trying to break the code of how to get the portal to open.
 After several failed attempts, Harshnag picks up the axe held by the front giant statue and touches it to the rune of the same name.
 As soon as the axe comes into contact with the wall, the frosty portal begins to change.

 ### Frosty portal